Visitors adjusting to new Rocky Mountain National Park permit system

 She is visiting Colorado from Yuma, Arizona.
 Her party planned on hiking inside RMNP Friday.

-In the the span of about ten minutes Friday afternoon, FOX31 crews observed about a dozen vehicles that were also turned away.
+In the the span of about 10 minutes Friday afternoon, FOX31 crews observed about a dozen vehicles that were also turned away.

-Strauss lives locally and says she has successfully purchased several permits for the month of June.
+Strauss lives locally and said she has successfully purchased several permits for the month of June.

 “I do feel bad for people that have come from out of state and they don’t know about this.
 I mean, I can come back so I feel a little guilty,” she said of booking multiple permits.
 “But I can’t resist it.
 I just love this up here.”